-The EZT-560i controller has the ability to control up to 15 event output relays.
-These outputs can be manually turned on and off, and they can also be controlled programmatically through a running profile.
-They can be used to start and stop devices under test within the chamber, turn signal beacon lights on and off to indicate different steps within the test cycle, etc. In order for the EZT-560i's optional digital outputs to function as events, they must be configured to do so.
+The EZT-570i controller has the ability to control up to 15 event output relays.
+These outputs can be manually turned on and off or controlled programmatically through a running profile.
+They can be used to start and stop devices under test within the chamber, turn signal beacon lights on and off to indicate different steps within the test cycle, etc. In order for the EZT-570i's optional digital outputs to function as events, they must be configured to do so.
 By default, the digital outputs, when available, are configured as customer event outputs.
-See Section 8.6.6, Digital Outputs, for more information on setting the operational mode for the optional digital outputs.
+See Section 8.7.6, Digital Outputs, for more information on setting the operational mode for the optional digital outputs.